christianbaumann/gha-typescript-playwright/README.md

 #### 📌 Instructions

 1. Create a workflow file (based on `03-cache-dependencies.yml`), that displays the HTML test report using an action such as `phoenix-actions/test-reporting@v15` or a similar alternative.
    - For Java: Use the report file `target/reports/surefire.html`
    - For TypeScript: Use the report file `playwright-report/index.html`
 2. Commit & push changes.
 3. Observe the test report preview in the GitHub Actions summary tab.

 🔗 Relevant Documentation:

 - [phoenix-actions/test-reporting@v15](https://github.com/phoenix-actions/test-reporting)
 - [Using `GITHUB_STEP_SUMMARY`](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary)

 ---

-### 🔗 Exercise 6: Run Tests on Pull Requests
+### 🔗 Exercise 6: Run Tests on Pull Requestscool

 📂 Workflow file: `.github/workflows/06-run-on-pr.yml`
 💡 Goal: Automatically test pull requests.